Vietnam.vn - Nền tảng quảng bá Việt Nam

 Last year was a really difficult time for his family.
 His wife's company had to cut orders, in addition to working 8 hours a day without overtime, his wife also had to take Saturday and Sunday off.
 His salary was only 7 million VND.
 The couple's monthly income was only 12 million VND.

-Mr. Cong calculated that if he went back to his hometown, the family of four would have to spend at least 7 million VND on round-trip bus tickets.
+Mr. Cong calculated that if he went back to his hometown, the family of four would have to spend at least 7 million VND for round-trip bus tickets.
 Money for both parents' and grandparents' gifts, Tet gifts for his wife and children, lucky money and other expenses, would probably cost 30 million VND.

 "Only workers can truly understand and feel the economic difficulties in the current period," said Mr. Cong.

-"Glad to have a job"
+"Glad to still have a job"

 Công nhân ở lại TPHCM đón Tết: Năm nay vừa đủ ăn là mừng rồi - 2